Solar Development FAQ

 - Planting of pollinator friendly groundcover – creates new habitats for bees, birds, small mammals, and other wildlife.

 Are there any other non-environmental benefits of bringing solar power plants to any community?

 Yes!
 At TurningPoint Energy, we pride ourselves in providing what we call triple bottom line impact on every project.
-That means there is are positive environmental outcomes, financial outcomes and community outcomes.
+That means there are positive environmental outcomes, financial outcomes, and community outcomes.

 When TurningPoint Energy was created, its founder promised to give back to each community our team developed projects in successfully.
-From donating unused portions of land to neighboring schools and towns to funding solar education for school districts to bringing in investment and construction partners that have collectively funded more than $120,000 on certain projects, TurningPoint Energy aims to make a positive difference in our communities.
+From donating unused portions of land to neighboring schools and towns to funding solar education for school districts, TurningPoint Energy and its partners have collectively funded more than $750,000 on certain projects as part of its national pledge to donate at least $1,000,000 by 2023.
 Here are just a few of TurningPoint Energy’s philanthropic efforts and more details on our approach.

 Do solar projects create local jobs?

 Yes.
 Depending upon the size of an individual project, we estimate a given project will include 75-125 planning, development, design, and construction jobs from the early stages of the project until it is commercially operational.
 TurningPoint Energy prides itself on working with solar facility contractors that stress the importance of utilizing a local labor pool.

 For example, a TurningPoint Energy project in Bosque County, Texas that completed construction in December 2017 is an ideal example of this point.
 While contractors on many large-scale projects along these lines bring their crews from around the country, the contractor on this facility held a number of job fairs locally and was able to secure over 85% local labor content.

 Depending upon the locally available pool of skilled and unskilled tradesmen, we expect a similar outcome for our other proposed solar facilities.